ethereum/portal-network-specs/witness.md

 - list of instructions with parameters.

 ### The Logical Structure

-Here, we will discuss a logical structure of the witness and its elements.
+Here, we will discuss a logical structure of the witness and its elements in terms of types.

 Note, that the keys names in the dictionaries aren't encoded in the binary format and are serving the purpose to improve readability.